Heaven Can Wait (1943 film)

-Heaven Can Wait is a 1943 Technicolor American supernatural comedy film produced and directed by Ernst Lubitsch.
-The screenplay was by Samson Raphaelson based on the play Birthday by Ladislaus Bus-Fekete.
+Heaven Can Wait is a 1943 American supernatural romantic comedy-drama film produced and directed by Ernst Lubitsch and starring Gene Tierney, Don Ameche, and Charles Coburn.
+The film follows Henry Van Cleve, a man brought up in late 19th-century New York who, upon his death in 1942, attempts to argue to Satan that he deserves to be in Hell based on his life choices.
+The screenplay by Samson Raphaelson is based on the play Birthday by Ladislaus Bus-Fekete.
 The music score was by Alfred Newman and the cinematography by Edward Cronjager.

-The film tells the story of a man who has to prove he belongs in Hell by telling his life story.
-It stars Gene Tierney, Don Ameche, and Charles Coburn.
-The supporting cast includes Marjorie Main, Laird Cregar, Spring Byington, Allyn Joslyn, Eugene Pallette, Signe Hasso, Louis Calhern, Tod Andrews, and Clara Blandick.

-The film has no connection to the fantasy-based stage play of the same title that was adapted as the film Here Comes Mr. Jordan (itself also a Best Picture nominee), nor remakes of Mr. Jordan using the play's original title, including the 1978 film, Heaven Can Wait.
+The film has no connection to the fantasy-based stage play of the same title that was adapted as the 1941 film Here Comes Mr. Jordan (itself also a Best Picture nominee), nor remakes of Mr. Jordan using the play's original title, including the 1978 film, Heaven Can Wait.